ShaynaStocktonUST/indicators-documentation/docs/setup-salesforce-indicators/indicator-bundle.md

 ![Indicators Setup Menu](../images/setup/IndicatorsSetupMenu.png){: width="590"}

+* Use the *New* button to add a new **Indicator Bundle**

 ## Edit an existing Indicator Bundle

 * Go to the Tab *Indicators Setup* Tab:
   * Choose the Indicator Bundle from the drop down list.
-The existing bundle details will be displayed
+The existing bundle details will be displayed.
   * Click the *Edit Bundle* button

 OR, alternatively